 Medical students have numerous international opportunities during their academic career at KUMC.

-This student organization leads 1st and 2nd year students on medical missions to Central America during spring break.
+This student organization leads 1st and 2nd year students on international educational experiences to Central America during spring break.

 M1 Summer Experience

 During the summer following their first year, students can earn elective credit through a highly individualized International Educational Experience that explores a specific topic of interest.
 Students can conduct independent research, gain clinical or laboratory experience, practice language skills and explore learning and living in a different culture.